jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Fernando Tatis Jr. had an interesting first half to the 2024 season.
-He started quite cold but added a 17-game hit streak to his resume and hitting 3 home runs across 4 games during that streak.
-He has been great at hitting all different types of pitches to different parks of the ball park allowing him to succeed.
-Tatis ranked top 10 among qualified outfielders in Batting Average, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average and Home Runs.
-He and Profar have helped the Padres offense come alive and have led them to a record above .500.
+Fernando Tatis Jr. had a compelling first half to the 2024 season.
+Despite a slow start, he ignited with a notable 17-game hit streak that included hitting three home runs across four games.
+His ability to handle diverse pitches and spray the ball to all parts of the ballpark has been crucial to his success.
+Tatis ranks in the top 10 among qualified outfielders in batting average, weighted runs created plus, wins above replacement, weighted on-base average, and home runs.
+Alongside Profar, he has been instrumental in rejuvenating the Padres' offense and steering them to a winning record above .500.

 Designated Hitter - Shohei Ohtani
 ---